jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

 You made it this far and have become the greatest programmer in the world.
 Following the practice of removing duplication, let us write a program that contains all the steps we did above.

-Any time we want to setup a test driven development environment we can call the program instead of repeating and remembering each step
+Any time we want to setup a Test Driven Development Environment we can call the program instead of repeating and remembering each step

 * open a new file in your Interactive Development Environment (IDE) then type the following